ttimbers/2016-03-15_UBC_Data_Science/Timbers_UBC_Cover_Letter.md

 I would like to present my most recent research project, where I performed genome-wide rare-variant association analysis using SKAT.
 This research is available for you to view as a preprint [here](http://biorxiv.org/content/early/2015/10/22/027540), and all associated code is available in [this Github repository](https://github.com/ttimbers/Million-Mutation-Project-dye-filling-SKAT).
 For this project I planned and carried out at statistical and computational analysis.
+Lastly, to demonstrate that I am capable of developing curriculum in the area of statistics, I would like to share [this example lesson](https://github.com/ttimbers/Sampling_Distributions_Lesson) plan that I had previously developed for teaching sampling distributions to undergraduates.

 Thank-you for considering me for the position of a Postdoctoral Teaching & Learning Fellow, associated with a proposed Master of Data Science program at the University of